 8.2.
 Leaving Switzerland

-Notify your Residents’ Registration Office or District Office of your departure personally and in good time.
+Notify your Residents’ Registration Office or District Office of your departure from Switzerland personally and in good time.
 You can do this up to 30 days in advance.
 Remember to ask for confirmation of your deregistration, as you will need this for various administrative matters in Switzerland and your future country of residence.